-How do I attract more candidates to my online job fair?
+How do I attract more candidates to my virtual job fair?

-Another great way to promote your virtual hiring events is by leveraging your current database and email.
-Sending an email to past applicants that were not hired with a message that invites them to a virtual hiring event is a great way to stand out in a crowded email inbox by giving candidates an option other than apply now.
+Another great way to promote your virtual hiring events is by leveraging your current database and using email to spread the word.
+Sending an email to past applicants who were not hired with an invitation to a virtual hiring event is a great way to stand out in a crowded email inbox by giving candidates an option other than “apply now.”

-And let’s not forget about the basics: you should also be using social media, text recruiting, and programmatic advertising to promote your events.
-And lastly, make sure the details of your upcoming virtual job fair is on your career site.
-As job seekers pursue your site, they are likely to stay engaged with your employer brand if you give them the option to come chat with you in a online job fair.
+And let’s not forget about the basics of recruitment marketing: you should also be using social media, text recruiting, and programmatic advertising to promote your events.
+Lastly, make sure the details of your upcoming virtual job fair are on your career site.
+As job seekers peruse your site, they are more likely to stay engaged with your employer brand if you give them the option to chat with you at a virtual career fair.

-In addition to the channels that you promote your hiring event, you will also want to consider the message that you are sending out.
+In addition to the channels you use to promote your hiring events, you will also want to consider the format of the messages you send out.
 Keep the message short and to the point.
 Include details about the date and time as well as information about how to sign up.